adi868/Bamazon/README.md

 # Bamazon

 ## Overview
 Welcome to Bamazon!
 Bamazon is a command line interface application that users can run to request and place real-time orders through a virtual storefront.
-Using the power of MySQL, Javascript, and Node.js, users can assume the role of a real customer, and Bamazon will take in orders, as well as deplete stock from the store's inventory.
+Using the power of MySQL, Javascript, and Node.js, users can assume the role of a real customer.
+Check it out! (but don't buy too much!)

 ## How does it work?
 To run this program, a couple steps of setup are required.
 First, make sure you have the appropriate `npm` packages installed on your computer.